DeAndre Kpana-Quamoh

-DeAndre Tejan Kpana-Quamoh (March 17, 1998 – May 22, 2016) was a high school track & field star at East Nashville Magnet School.
+DeAndre Tejan Kpana-Quamoh (March 17, 1998 – May 22, 2016) was a high school track and field star at East Nashville Magnet School.
 He qualified for the 2014, 2015, and 2016 TSSAA track state championships but was fatally shot five days prior to the 2016 state track meet, just days after his high school graduation.

 Early years

 DeAndre Kpana-Quamoh was born on March 17, 1998, at Vanderbilt University Medical Center to Samuel Christopher Kpana-Quamoh and his wife Terrice (née Ramey).
 The family has roots in the African city of Freetown, Sierra Leone where relative Joseph Kpana-Quamoh attended Albert Academy before immigrating to America and earning degrees from Lipscomb University and Fisk University.

 The Kpana-Quamohs became active Church of Christ members and Joseph even served as minister of two such congregations in Middle Tennessee, Scott Avenue Church and East Main Street at Arnold Lane Church.

-DeAndre attended East Nashville Magnet School where he participated in track & field, football, and wrestling.
+DeAndre attended East Nashville Magnet School where he participated in track and field, football, and wrestling.
 He joined Alpha Nu Theta fraternity and often spent time at the Margaret Maddox Family YMCA a mile and a half north of the school.

 The family moved to Milton Drive in the Inglewood area, four miles from the school, where they befriended long-time neighbor and Grammy-nominated singer Will Hoge.
 To save up money DeAndre took a job at a Kroger supermarket located at 3410 Gallatin Pike down the street from his family's home.